silesnet/mailer/README.md

 ## Usage

 `build/dist/mail-gen.js` and `build/dist/mail-send.js` scripts work with node version 8.17.0 and higher.
-See usage detail by running the scripts without any parameters.
+See usage details by running the scripts without any parameters.

 ```bash
 $ ./node mail-gen.js
 $ ./node mail-send.js
 ```

-Check test data file and template in the `test` folder.
+Check test data and template files in `test` folder.

 ## Test